tosc/vim/README.md

 * Add readline for the statusbar to slowgit update like before.

 ### Low
+* Go through all snippets files and update them to new way of doing things.
 * VimHelper
 	Check if you can make python focus other vim instance.
 If so, add other vims buffers to ö and make them switchable with ö.